Have questions about West Australian Ballet?

 What is a Subscriber?
 What is the difference with Season Package Holders?

 Season Package Holders and Subscribers are the same.
-We are changing the language to Season Package Holder to more accurately represent what it is the patron is purchasing.
+We have been changing the language to more accurately represent what it is the patron is purchasing.
 These customers purchase a package of our shows, purchased at the same time through WAB only.
 These are packages of two shows, three shows, or all four main stage shows.

-Why can I not buy my Season Package through Ticketek?
+Why can I not buy my Subscription Package through Ticketek?
 Why can I not buy tickets to individual shows through WAB?

 For patrons wishing to purchase their tickets for only one show, this can be done through online, on the phone or in person.
 We always recommend for the best customer service that this be done in person (His Majesty’s Theatre Box Office for Ticketek purchases).